 Jeremy Winter is an independent arbitrator, adjudicator and dispute review board member.
 He is sitting or has sat as arbitrator, appointed both by institutions and at the recommendation of major international law firms, in cases under the DIAC, ADCCAC, Stockholm Chamber of Commerce, ICC, LCIA, DIFC-LCIA, NAI and UNCITRAL arbitration rules.With cooperation from the parties, those arbitrations in which he has participated which have proceeded to a full hearing have usually been concluded within around a year of his appointment, with awards delivered within a matter of weeks of exchange of final submissions.
-He has also acted as adjudicator (appointed by TeCSA and the LCIA), and has recently been appointed chair of a DAB on an important project in Dubai.
+He has also acted as adjudicator (appointed by TeCSA and the LCIA), and has acted as chair of a Dispute Adjudication Board on an important project in Dubai.

 In 2015, he left the London office of his international law firm, having completed thirty-five years of practice there.
 During his law firm career, his practice was heavily focussed on the resolution of disputes on construction and engineering projects around the world.
 Predominantly, this was by means of international arbitration, but also by litigation, adjudication, DRBs and other forms of dispute resolution process.
 He is very familiar with the major forms of engineering and construction contract, particularly FIDIC, the ICE/NEC forms, and the IChemE forms.

 He was admitted as a solicitor of the Supreme Court of England and Wales in 1979.
 This was followed by admissions in the Supreme Courts of the states of New South Wales and Victoria in Australia.
 He was one of the first solicitors to be admitted as a Solicitor Advocate in the higher civil courts of England and Wales.
 He is also a registered practitioner of the Dubai International Financial Centre Court in the UAE.
 He graduated with an LLB in law from the University of Warwick in 1975.